UnickSoft/graphonline/README.md

 /wiki/.htaccess
 /en/wiki/.htaccess

-8. Some algorithms use binary CGI file (short-path, Eulerian cycle/path and so on).
-If you want to run them, you need to compile GraphOffline util: https://github.com/UnickSoft/GraphOffline.
-And place it with name /cgi-bin/GraphCGI.exe or you can take precompiled file(Windows and Mac) from /cgi-bin/GraphOffline/
+8. Some algorithms (short-path, Eulerian cycle/path and so on) use external modul for algorithm.
+Currently for desktops it is JS file: script\Graphoffline.Emscripten.js.
+For mobile phones and tablets we continue using binary CGI file.
+Binary CGI or Graphoffline.Emscripten.js are built from GraphOffline: https://github.com/UnickSoft/GraphOffline.
+Binary cgi should be placed to /cgi-bin/GraphCGI.exe or you can take precompiled file(Windows and Mac) from /cgi-bin/GraphOffline/

 # Additional steps to run from subdirectory: